 In his seminal work, Marshall (1950) introduced the concept of social citizenship, emphasizing the integral role of social rights.
-The theoretical framework derived from Marshall's insights is frequently illustrated as a "three-legged stool," symbolizing citizens' entitlement to civil, political, and economic rights, thereby enabling their full societal participation (Panican & Ulmestig, 2016; Twine, 1994).
-Lewis (1998) posits that citizenship is a social status that empowers individuals to make claims related to state-organized welfare services.
-Over time, the concept of social rights has evolved to become a cornerstone of statefunded social welfare, recognized as a crucial element in advanced welfare states for addressing inequalities within capitalist societies (Stephens, 2021; Dwyer, 2016).
+The theoretical framework derived from Marshall's insights is frequently illustrated as a "three-legged stool," symbolizing citizens' entitlement to civil, political, and economic rights, thereby enabling their full societal participation (Panican and Ulmestig, 2016; Twine, 1994).
+Citizenship is a social status that empowers individuals to make claims related to state-organized welfare services.
+Over time, the concept of social rights has evolved to become a cornerstone of state-funded social welfare, recognized as a crucial element in advanced welfare states for addressing inequalities within capitalist societies (Stephens, 2021).
 Esping-Andersen's (1990) work on comparing welfare regimes also draws heavily on Marshallian ideas, cementing the relationship between social rights and the formal national welfare state.

 However, Marshall's concept of social citizenship as an evolution of rights is critiqued for its narrow focus on a legal, liberal perspective.
-Nordensvärd & Ketola (2022) argue that Marshall's modernist perspective assumes an advanced economy and emphasizes the role of the national formal citizenship in addressing the side effects of capitalist development.
-Marshall's work focuses on a specific Western national process, neglecting the important role of informal social practices and community (Ibid).
-Lister (1998) argues that citizenship can exclude members of society based on gender, race, and residency status, limiting access to formal welfare services (Lister, 1998; Hoxsey, 2011; Chauvin & Garcés-Mascareñas, 2012).
+Nordensvärd and Ketola (2022) argue that Marshall's modernist perspective assumes an advanced economy and emphasizes the role of the national formal citizenship in addressing the side effects of capitalist development.
+Marshall's work focuses on a specific Western national process, neglecting the important role of informal social practices and community (Nordensvärd and Ketola, 2022).
+Lister (1998) argues that citizenship can exclude members of society based on gender, race, and residency status, limiting access to formal welfare services (Chauvin and Garcés-Mascareñas, 2012; Hoxsey, 2011; Lister, 1998).

 Scott (1977), in his seminal work, emphasizes the role of informal rights and reciprocal exchanges within communities to provide welfare for members of society in times of need.
-The reciprocal exchanges may take shape in community-based welfare provision covering multi-purpose insurance, sickness insurance, healthcare, death insurance, income maintenance, housing, food security, and neighbourhood security (Sumarto, 2017).
-The role of informal networks becomes more prominent in the context of developing and less developed countries where the state does not have substantial resources to provide welfare to people who hold social rights (Mumtaz 2023a; Mumtaz et al., 2023; Sumarto 2017).
+The reciprocal exchanges may take shape in community-based welfare provision covering multipurpose insurance, sickness insurance, healthcare, death insurance, income maintenance, housing, food security, and neighborhood security (Mumtaz, 2022).
+The role of informal networks becomes more prominent in the context of developing and less developed countries where the state does not have substantial resources to provide welfare to people who hold social rights (Wood and Gough, 2006).
 Gough et al. (2004), in their conceptualization of informal security regimes for developing and less developed countries, highlighted the role of informal networks in meeting the welfare needs of the poor and vulnerable.
 They argue that the state's capacity to offer welfare in low-income countries is limited, and imperfect market conditions lead people to heavily rely on family and community relationships to meet their security needs.
 Wood and Gough (2006) suggest that informal networks encompass a continuum from local and ascriptive relations like kinship groups, clans, and villages to wider and more organized entities such as civil society organizations, including NGOs.
 In essence, it embodies a spectrum of institutional practices, ranging from personal networks to more abstract forms of social capital.